OOP Is Still Cool in 2024

 Object-oriented programming might not be perfect but it is still the best we have.

-It is 2023, IT has already eaten almost the whole world and we have developed tools that make paradigms from the 60s such as OOP seriously outdated, right?
+It is 2024, AI has already eaten almost the whole world and we have developed tools that make paradigms from the 60s such as OOP seriously outdated, right?
 Well, not really.

 At least in the mainstream, object-oriented design offers the most beneficial approach for software development from code to system architecture.
 However, only when done right.